-The School of Behavioral and Brain Sciences's Callier Center has two programs nationally ranked by U.S. News & World Report — graduate audiology ranked No. 3 and graduate speech—pathology ranked No. 11.
+The School of Behavioral and Brain Sciences’ Callier Center has two programs nationally ranked by U.S. News & World Report — graduate audiology ranked No. 4 and graduate speech-language pathology ranked No. 12.

-Recruiting: Of the 20 Most Profitable Companies as reported online by Fortune 500, 16 recruit UT Dallas students.
+Recruiting: Of the 10 most profitable companies as reported online by Fortune 500, nine of them or their subsidiaries recruit UT Dallas students.

-Employment: As reported to the UT Dallas Career Center, 88.4% of the graduating class of 2011 secured employment or were continuing education.
+Employment: As reported to the UT Dallas Career Center, 88 percent of the 2014-15 graduating class secured employment, were serving in military or had elected to continue their education.